 - Combined small cell carcinoma.

 Smoking tobacco is the major risk factor for developing small cell lung cancer.

 Anything that increases your chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk to your doctor if you think you may be at risk.
 Cigarette smoking is the most common cause of lung cancer.
 Risk factors for small cell lung cancer include: